wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-In order to link CSS to HTML we will use the `className` property in React.
+In order to link CSS to HTML, we will use the `className` property in React.
 This will apply the CSS class to that HTML element.

 ```html
 <div>